-Recuperation is a key aspect of modern electric vehicles that not only improves efficiency but also increases range.
-But what exactly is behind the term and how do both electric cars and light electric commercial vehicles benefit from this technology?
+Recuperation is a central aspect of modern electric vehicles, which not only improves efficiency but also increases range.
+But what exactly is behind the term, and how do both electric cars and light electric commercial vehicles benefit from this technology?

 In an electric vehicle, recuperation is carried out by the electric motor, which acts as a generator when braking or coasting.
 The motor converts the kinetic energy generated during braking into electrical energy.
 This energy is then fed into the battery.

-Depending on the vehicle model and driving conditions, recuperation can make a significant contribution to the overall range - especially in city traffic, where frequent braking and stopping makes recuperation particularly effective.
+Depending on the vehicle model and driving conditions, recuperation can make a significant contribution to the overall range – especially in urban traffic, where frequent braking and stopping make recuperation particularly effective.

-Recuperation plays a decisive role in the efficiency and range of electric vehicles.
-Especially in stop-and-go traffic and when driving on hilly terrain, the recovered energy can contribute significantly to extending the range.
-Modern electric vehicles often offer various recuperation levels that the driver can manually adjust to the respective driving situation - from gentle deceleration to "one-pedal driving", in which the vehicle brakes sharply as soon as the accelerator pedal is released.
+Recuperation plays a crucial role in the efficiency and range of electric vehicles.
+Especially in stop-and-go traffic and when driving in hilly terrain, the recovered energy can significantly contribute to extending the range.
+Modern electric vehicles often offer different recuperation levels that the driver can manually adapt to the respective driving situation – from gentle deceleration to "one-pedal driving," where the vehicle brakes sharply as soon as the accelerator pedal is released.

-For commercial vehicles, which are often used in urban areas or on construction sites, recuperation also increases operating times without recharging due to frequent braking and reduces wear on the mechanical brakes, which leads to lower maintenance costs and extends the service life of the vehicles.
+Recuperation also increases the operating times without recharging for commercial vehicles, which are frequently used in urban areas or on construction sites, due to the frequent braking, and reduces wear on the mechanical brakes, which leads to lower maintenance costs and extends the service life of the vehicles.

 Recuperation offers a number of advantages that are important for both private and commercial users of electric vehicles:

 Despite its numerous advantages, recuperation also has some limitations.
 The efficiency of energy recovery depends heavily on the driving style and external conditions.
-In long downhill sections, the battery can no longer absorb any additional energy when it is already almost full.
+In long downhill stretches, if the battery is already almost full, it can no longer absorb any additional energy.
 In such cases, the excess energy is dissipated by the mechanical brakes.
 In addition, the effectiveness of recuperation varies depending on the vehicle model and engine power, which means that not all electric vehicles benefit equally from the technology.

-Recuperation is an indispensable feature of modern electric vehicles that increases efficiency and reduces operating costs in both passenger cars and light commercial vehicles.
-By recovering braking energy, it makes an important contribution to increasing the range and protecting vehicle components.
-For the future of electromobility, the further development of recuperation technology remains an exciting field that still offers a great deal of potential.
+Recuperation is an indispensable feature of modern electric vehicles, which increases efficiency and reduces operating costs for both cars and light commercial vehicles.
+By recovering braking energy, it makes an important contribution to increasing range and protecting vehicle components.
+For the future of electromobility, the further development of recuperation technology remains an exciting field with a great deal of potential.